-AIR has recently introduced sophisticated capabilities for estimating losses to highly complex industrial facilities in the U.S. for the earthquake and hurricane perils (see Section 6 in the model documentation for those perils).
+AIR U.S. Hurricane and Earthquake models include sophisticated capabilities for estimating losses to highly complex industrial facilities in the U.S. for the earthquake and hurricane perils (see Section 6 in the model documentation for those perils).
 These models feature more than 400 unique damage functions for industrial components ranging from pipe racks, to flares, to tanks-distinguishing between anchored and unanchored components, and full or partially full tanks, for example.
 While these damage functions have been developed using site-specific risk assessments, advanced engineering studies, materials tests, and post-disaster field survey data, there remains a higher level of uncertainty in the loss estimates for these occupancies relative to residential and small commercial properties for which claims data is relatively abundant.
-(For more information on modeling industrial facilities, see the AIR Current A More Rigorous Approach to Assessing Catastrophe Risk for Industrial Facilities or the Modeling Industrial Facilities software documentation.)
+(For more information on modeling industrial facilities, see the AIR Current A More Rigorous Approach to Assessing Catastrophe Risk for Industrial Facilities software documentation.)